papaja1234/jestesgejemdebilumaa/README.md

 # Bad Piggies :: Rebooted Edition
 Community-driven Moddification of the game Bad Piggies!
-Thanks to Miuna for all the prior work from the mod called BPLE, we really hope you had more time to spair for your project.
+Thanks to Miuna for all the prior work from the mod called BPLE, we really hope you had more time to spare for your project.

 ## Features:
 ###### Work in Progress, TONS of features to mention...